-The CID command syntax has been completely changed in CCDBG to make it conform with the NOS/180 System Command Language.
-Also, many changes have been made to the parameters of most commands to handle CYBIL-CC modules, procedures and stacks instead of Fortran structures.
+The CID command syntax has been completely changed in CCDBG.
+Many changes have been made to the parameters of most commands to handle CYBIL-CC modules, procedures and stacks instead of Fortran structures.
 The overall capabilities of CCDBG, however, differ little from those of CID.
-There are only four new commands: FORWARD, BACKWARD, DISPLAY\DEFAULTS and CHANGE\DEFAULTS.
+There are only four new commands: FORWARD, BACKWARD, DISPLAY DEFAULTS and CHANGE DEFAULTS.
 The COMPASS or machine level capability of CID has been maintained, and the overall design of CID has not been changed.

-2.1 QYERVIEW
+2.1 OVERVIEW